LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/why-use-anonymous-functions.rst

 Why Use Anonymous Functions?
 ============================

 At this point, you may be asking yourself why you are learning anonymous functions.
-They seem strange at first, and their utility is not immediately obvious.
-While the opinions of programmers differ, we will discuss the two main reasons that *we* think anonymous functions are useful.
+They seem strange, and their utility may not be immediately obvious.
+While the opinions of programmers differ, we will discuss the two main reasons that *we* think anonymous functions are important to understand.

 Anonymous Functions Can Be Single-Use
 -------------------------------------